davidwhogg/GetRichOrDieTrying/README.md

 **All rights reserved**.

 ## Contents:
+- `Avast`: Data-driven methods for radial-velocity studies of exoplanets
 - `ProbCosmo`: Probabilistic approaches to cosmology; for NSF
 - `Simons`: Applied mathematics and astrophysics inference; for Simons
 - `DDD`: Individual investigator proposal for Moore